Christianity in New Zealand: Demographics

-The proportion of New Zealanders who identify as Christian is declining—accounting for around forty percent of responses to the 2018 census, whereas in the 1991 census it stood at around three-quarters.
+The proportion of New Zealanders who identify as Christian is declining—accounting for around 38% of responses to the 2018 census, whereas in the 1991 census it stood at around three-quarters.
 Christian groups are experiencing mixed trends.
 Anglicanism and Presbyterianism are both losing adherents at a rapid rate, while smaller Protestant groups and non-denominational churches are growing.

+"Anglican" is the largest single Christian religious affiliation in New Zealand, according to the 2018 census, which recorded 314,913 adherents in New Zealand.
+"Roman Catholic" recorded 295,743.
+When all "catholic" religious affiliations are added together they total 473,145 people.
+By the 2023 census Anglicanism had further declined relative to Catholicism.

 (Note: All figures are for the census usually resident population.

 Percentages are based on number of responses rather than total population.
 These are nominal.